opencadc/.github/CONTRIBUTING.md

 The current code style checking really only covers small scale syntax and not larger scale code organisation and design.
 General principles:
 * clear code so comments are not needed or can be minimised
-* judicious comments to capture tricky details, especially intentionally ignored some detail
+* judicious comments to capture tricky details
 * judicious comments to clarify larger scale logic in complex methods
 * constructor args for required values; final for immutable fields, prefer public fields when null-able
 * polymorphism: only when necessary
-* TODO: `ca.nrc.cadc` vs `org.opencadc` java packages
-* TODO: more general principles
+* in general, older code can be found in the `ca.nrc.cadc` java package and newer code in `org.opencadc`; consider renaming the base package if a major refactoring or version update is being done, but this is otherwise just cosmetic
 * TODO: improve checkstyle to avoid IDE-code-format-wars

 #### Continuous Integration